levsero/test_embed/GUIDELINES.md

 #### embeds

-Each embed will have its own folder and should never reach across its own boundries to to get information from other embeds.
-Any files that relate only to that component should be stored in here.
+Each embed will have its own folder and must never reach across its own boundries to to get information from other embeds.
+More detail on the subfolders is listed below.

+##### actions

+Contains any redux actions used by the embed.

+##### assets

+Contains any assets used only by the embed.
+These include images and icons.

+##### components

+Contains any React Components that are only used by the Embed.
+If the component is a common across multiple components it should go in the top level components folder.

+##### constants

+Contains any constants used by the embed.

+##### pages

+Contains the Page components and the routing logic for the embed

+##### reducers

+Contains any redux reducers used by the embed.
 Any embed specific state inside the settings and base reducers should be moved to the embed reducers.

+##### selectors

+Contains any redux selectors used multiple times by the embed.
+Any selectors that are only used by one component should be stored with that component.
+Basic selectors should be kept in a seperate file to reselectors.

+##### utils

+Contains any utils only used by the embed.
+If the util is used across multiple embeds it should go in the top level utils folder.

 #### webWidget*